SALP Chapter 8

 "I'm not going back!"

-"I'll never go back to that bastard."
+"I'll never go back to him."

-"It wouldn't be a bad thing for you either."
+"It wouldn't be bad for you either."

-His eyes lowered.
+He lowered his eyes.
 He seemed to be examining something under the desk.

 "You don't like him because he's a murderer?"

-"You ran away right before the wedding."
+"You ran away right before the wedding?"

 "How long did you live together?
 A few weeks?
 A few months?"

-"Doesn't seem like he treated you badly."
+"He doesn't seem to have treated you badly."

-"You don't look particularly thin either."
+"You don't seem particularly thin."

-Lanthe's face flushed hot at the rude, unrestrained contact.
+Her face flushed hot at the rude, unrestrained contact.

-"Was the bed not good enough?"
+"Was the bed not good?"

 "...Vigo."